 Al: At least, it’s probably a diminishing number.
 So each year, it’s a little bit less.
 25-year process to get it paid out.

 Joe: So yeah that $200,000 Roth conversion cost you $400,000 taxes.

 Al: Now, Hong, if you’re if you’re over 59 and a half.
 So, here’s what we would need to know there, is what kind of assets do you have, what kind of fixed income, what kind of tax bracket are you going to be in retirement?
 Does it make sense to do this in the 24% bracket and have and pay the taxes out of that?
 Now, if you’re over 59 and a half, there’s not a penalty, so it would be more likely to be an OK idea, but we don’t have enough information.

 Why Is It a Big Deal If I Pay Roth Conversion Tax From My Retirement Account?
 (Ellen, MN)

-“Hi Joe, Al, and Andi.
-I have listened to many of your youtube videos but have not heard the answer to my question.
-Briefly, I have $1.4 million in qualified accounts and will retire, or severely cut back hours next July.
-I am not worried about running out of money but am very worried about the RMD’s that will begin at age 72 (January 2027).
-I know we are always told to pay the taxes for Roth conversions from savings, but I don’t have savings to use for that since I want to keep my $50K cash for a down payment on a senior coop.
+Joe: “Hi, Joe, Al, and Andi.
+I’ve listened to many of your YouTube videos but have never heard the answer to my question.
+OK, briefly, I have $1.4 million dollars in qualified accounts and will retire or cut back ours next July.
+I am not worried about running out of money, but I’m very worried about RMDs that will begin at age 72.
+That’s in January 2027.
+I know we are always told to pay the taxes for Roth conversions from savings, but I don’t have the savings to use since I want to keep my $50,000 cash for a down payment on a Senior Co-op.

 How Much Can We Convert?
 (Buckeye Bill, Stow, OH)